stautuan/cs50w-01wiki/README.md

 ## Demo

-A recorded demo of the project, uploaded to [YouTube](https://youtu.be/uUq8FlU904g) as per CS50 requirements.
+A recorded demo of the project uploaded to [YouTube](https://youtu.be/uUq8FlU904g) as per course instructions.